A Gentle Giant with a Rich History

 - Blindness and deafness; and

-- Tail injuries due to the large size of the tail.
+- Tail injuries due to the large size and strength of the tail, also commonly referred to as "happy tail."

 Because Great Danes are so large, it is recommended that exercise such as running be limited during their first year of life while their bones continue to develop.